By Mike Barnes

-'the author must be commended for his astute handling of such a wide-ranging genre’ - Long Live Vinyl
+'Astute handling of such a wide-ranging genre’ Long Live Vinyl

-'A New Day Yesterday is a - if not the - definitive work on the subject ... if the mark of a great rock book is how much it makes you want to go out and buy the music it covers, then this book is a classic.
-9/10' - Classic Rock
+'If the mark of a great rock book is how much it makes you want to go out and buy the music it covers, then this book is a classic.
+9/10' Classic Rock

 Publication Date: 27.02.20